valboz/RTModel/docs/README.md

 ## Summary

-In the following pages, we will describe all functionalities of VBBinaryLensing in detail.
+In the following pages, we will describe all functionalities of `RTModel` in detail.

 - [Data preparation](DataPreparation.md)